 In this programme you are introduced to a wide range of basic concepts in Media Studies and become acquainted with the most important features of contemporary media.
+You will gain a broad overview of all cultural aspects of media and further specialise in film, television or new media.
 You can either choose to follow a trajectory that focuses on a particular type of media and a specific methodological approach (either television, cross-media, or film studies) or make your own programme that combines a selection of these courses.
 Alongside the core programme, you specialise by choosing courses from a range of electives, and/or pursue a minor.
 The programme also allows (and encourages) you to study abroad for a semester, or to do an internship.

 The first year of the programme will give you a broad, general overview of the entire discipline of Media Studies.

 - You will learn how our everyday lives are shaped by, with and through media.